python-wheel-build/fromager/docs/customization.md

 before evaluating any further dependencies or building the project.
 The default directory is `overrides/patches`.

-Patch files should be prefixed with the [canonical distribution name](#canonical-distribution-names) followed by a hyphen (`-`) and the version number of the package and use the suffix `.patch`.
+Patch files should be placed in a subdirectory matching the source directory name and use the suffix `.patch`.
 The filenames are sorted lexicographically, so any text between the prefix and suffix can be used to ensure the patches are applied in a specific order.